Robust Biharmonic Skinning Using Geometric Fields: Results

-~ Figure~\ref{fig:comparison} compares skinning weights computed using our method with weights computed using bounded biharmonic weights (BBW)~\cite{BBW:2011}, as well as those computed using quasi-harmonic weights (QHW)~\cite{wang2021fast}.
-As expected, all methods produce qualitatively similar weights functions but the setting is quite different: ours can work with a boundary mesh/polygon, while BBW requires filling the domain with elements by tri-/tet-meshing.
 Similar to past work and most applications of BBW, we found that solving the full BBW quadratic program was prohibitively slow on realistic examples and consequently dropped the partition-of-unity constraint, which was enforced \emph{a posteriori} by dividing the weights by their sum pointwise.
-As for QHW \cite{wang2021fast}, we set the width of their elliptic control handles to the same width as our $\sigma$ at the end of training.

-Figure~\ref{fig:companim} compares the animations produced by our method to those produced by BBW and QHW.
-Again, the results are nearly indistinguishable on simple meshes.
-The major difference is that our method does not require tetrahedralization software, nor does it need to deal with unpredictably large tetrahedral meshes it produces.

-We offer a quantitative comparison of the timings for the different methods in Table~\ref{tbl:timcomp}, as well as some statistics for the different tetrahedral meshes produced by tetrahedralization software.
-The \Hand{}, \Penguin{}, \Fish{}, and \Mushroom{} meshes are all relatively simple, well-behaved meshes, and could therefore be processed by tetgen \cite{tetgen}.
-This results in tetrahedral meshes with few interior vertices, that can be rapidly processed by downstream skinning weight solutions.
-Note that all of the tetrahedral meshes in this category have far fewer interior vertices than the $2^{16}$ scattered points that our algorithm has at the end of training.
-However, tetrahedralizing the \Scorpion{} mesh produces an unexpectedly large mesh, resulting in both the FEM-based solvers running out of memory.
+This simplified problem was nonetheless often orders of magnitude slower than our method.